zliu1020-zz/Data-mining/README.md

 ### Installing Manually

-1. Make sure Python3 is installed by typing `mysql --version` in your terminal.

-2. Install `numpy` by typing `pip install numpy`.
+1. Install `numpy` by typing `pip install numpy`.
 Refer to this [guide](https://docs.scipy.org/doc/numpy/user/install.html/) if the above command fails.

-3. Install `pandas` by typing `pip install tabulate`.
+2. Install `pandas` by typing `pip install tabulate`.
 Refer to this [guide](https://pandas.pydata.org/pandas-docs/stable/install.html) if the above command fails.

-4. Install `pydot` by typing `pip install pydot`.
+3. Install `pydot` by typing `pip install pydot`.
 Refer to this [guide](https://pypi.org/project/pydot/) if the above command fails.

-5. Install `scikit_learn` by typing `pip install scikit_learn`.
+4. Install `scikit_learn` by typing `pip install scikit_learn`.
 Refer to this [guide](https://calebshortt.com/2016/01/15/installing-scikit-learn-python-data-mining-library/) if the above command fails.

 ## Run
 Launch the application by using the following command: